kaul-vineet/C2ToOmnichannelCopilotSSO/README.md

  ##### Use pass-through pattern.
   > [!TIP]
-  > In this pattern, only the token and not the Idp payload (typically includes information about the authenticated user, such as their identity, attributes etc.) is sent to Copilot Studio.
+  > In this pattern, only the token and not the JWT payload (typically includes information about the authenticated user, such as their identity, attributes etc.) is sent to Copilot Studio.
   > In addition, the token is **not** validated by Copilot till it is used e.g.to cal an API.
   > Authentication flow works as long as Copilot Studio receives the token.
-  > Steps [5], [6] are to be followed **only** when implementing pass-through pattern pattern.

  5. Copy YAML code from `/copilot/SingIn - Pass Through Pattern Flow.YAML` file and paste in the code editor.
 Save topic.